-- Need for increased federal, state and local outreach to landowners and greater emphasis on forest buffers as a preferred best management practice.
+- Need for increased coordination at the state level to improve outreach to landowners and greater emphasis on forest buffers as a preferred best management practice.

-- More incentives, technical assistance and education to encourage landowners to enroll in conservation programs, permanently protect their land and/or put forest buffers in place.
+- More incentives, technical assistance and education is needed to encourage landowners to establish and/or permanently protect their buffer.

-- Better coordination among agencies and staff at all levels of government.
+- Better coordination among agencies and staff especially at the state level.